faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 Bruce R. McConkie, [quoted by many others and in many Church manuals](https://www.lds.org/search?lang=eng&query=%22Faith+is+a+gift+of+God+bestowed+as+a+reward+for+personal+righteousness%22)

-### had an immature testimony and shallow committment to Jesus Christ
+### had an immature testimony and shallow commitment to Jesus Christ

 > More than at any time in our history, your students also need to be blessed by learning doctrinal or historical context and context by study and faith accompanied by pure testimony so they can experience a mature and lasting conversion to the gospel and a lifelong commitment to Jesus Christ.
 Mature and lasting conversion means they will 'stay in the boat and hold on' throughout their entire lives.